nikkithags/Emoji-Recognition/README.md

 The dataset was created using dataset.py and is available at https://www.kaggle.com/gsnikkitha/real-time-hand-gesture-recognition.

 EmojiRecognitionModel.ipynb can be used to train the model.
-The trained model is stored in model.hdf5
+The trained model is stored in model.hdf5.

+Finally RealTimeEmoji.ipynb can be used to predict the hand recognition in real time.